pivotal/docs-tas-adapter/install.md

      toNamespace: cf
    EOF
    ```

-If using the experimental Choreographer integration, this SecretExport will also need to grant access to the secret in every cf space namespace.
+If using the experimental Choreographer integration, this SecretExport also must
+grant access to the secret in every cf space namespace.
 To do so, either:

-* Update the SecretExport spec.toNamespace field to "*" (Warning: the wildcard namespace will make the Secret available for import in all namespaces
+- Update the SecretExport spec.toNamespace field to "*".
+  > Caution: The wildcard namespace makes the secret available for import in all
-  for users with the ability to create a SecretImport or set the "secretgen.carvel.dev/image-pull-secret" annotation on a Secret)
+  > namespaces for users with the ability to create a SecretImport to or set the
+  > "secretgen.carvel.dev/image-pull-secret" annotation on a secret.
 * Manually identify each cf space's namespace and update the spec to list each one under spec.toNamespaces.

 For example: